United States v. Elizabeth A. Holmes, et al.: Proceedings

 Jury selection began on March 9.
 Opening arguments were expected to start on March 15, but were delayed when the judge adjourned proceedings due to COVID-19 exposure by someone in attendance in the courtroom.
 Balwani was charged with two counts of conspiracy to commit wire fraud in violation of 18 U.S.C § 1349 and ten charges of wire fraud in violation of 18 U.S.C §1343.
 The case is being prosecuted by the United States Attorney for the Northern District of California.

-During opening arguments, Balwani's legal team argued he was only an investor, however the prosecution presented a text from Balwani to Elizabeth Holmes in which he said, "I am responsible for everything at Theranos", contradicting his earlier claim.
+During opening arguments, Balwani's legal team argued he was only an investor, however the prosecution presented a text from Balwani to Holmes in which he said, "I am responsible for everything at Theranos", contradicting his earlier claim.
 The government called 24 witnesses, and Balwani's defense called 2; Balwani himself did not testify.
 Prosecutors maintained Balwani was responsible for the lofty financial projections that investors relied on.
 For example, Balwani told investors Theranos would generate $1 billion in revenue by 2015 as a result of a deal with Walgreens.
 Prosecutors said Balwani had in fact "duped" Walgreens into the business relationship, because it was useful for recruiting other investors, a "house of cards"; Walgreens terminated its relationship with Theranos in 2016.
 Prosecutors attempted to show that Balwani knew about the problems in Theranos's technology and business while deceiving investors and patients.
 Balwani's defense maintained he "acted in good faith to make blood testing more accessible, more convenient and more affordable to everyone" and had not engaged in fraud.

 Verdict

 On July 7, 2022, the jury returned a verdict of guilty on all 12 counts.
-It including two counts of conspiring with Holmes, six counts of defrauding investors and four counts of patient fraud.
+It included two counts of conspiring with Holmes, six counts of defrauding investors and four counts of patient fraud.
 This contrasted with the verdict against Holmes which was mixed.

 Sentencing

 Balwani faced up to 20 years in prison and millions of dollars in restitution.
 On December 7, 2022 he was sentenced to 12 years and 11 months, plus three years of probation, with a surrender date by March 15, 2023.
+Balwani later appealed this ruling, which triggered an automatic stay of his sentence.
+On April 7, 2023, the Ninth Circuit Court of Appeals refused Balwani's request, and a new self-surrender date was set for April 20.
+He surrendered on that date.

+In May 2023, during the restitution phase, he was ordered to pay $452 million to the victims of the fraud, with the responsibility for the amount shared between him and Holmes.